carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 is taken by assembly code and then called by CFI-checking C code.
-The ``__attribute__((cfi_canonical_jump_table))`` attribute may be used to make the jump table entry of a specific function canonical so that the external code will end up taking a address for the function that will pass CFI checks.
+The ``__attribute__((cfi_canonical_jump_table))`` attribute may be used to make the jump table entry of a specific function canonical so that the external code will end up taking an address for the function that will pass CFI checks.

 ``-fsanitize=cfi-icall`` and ``-fsanitize=function``
 ----------------------------------------------------